peterasmuth/top-cat/README.md

 2) Implement SQL database to store all the app data

--I've started working with MSSQL, but none of that appears in this repo

 -Investigate .NET web service to interface Android and MSSQL

 3) In AddBike activity, pull text from the input fields to form a SQL command (or something)